Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzResourceGroup.md

 Specifies the location of the resource group.
 Specify an Azure data center location, such as West US or Southeast Asia.
 You can place a resource group in any location.
 The resource group does not have to be in the same location your Azure subscription or in the same location as its resources.
-To determine which location supports each resource type, use the Get-AzureRmResourceProvider cmdlet with the *ProviderNamespace* parameter.
+To determine which location supports each resource type, use the Get-AzResourceProvider cmdlet with the *ProviderNamespace* parameter.

 ```yaml